shijuvar/go-web/README.md

 # go-web
-Source code for the book "Web Development with Go"
+Source code for the book "Web Development with Go" published by Apress.

 ## TaskManager RESTful API
 Sample REST API app with Go and MongoDB